Deseteral/lebkuchen-fm/docs/development.md

 ## Running locally

 ### Configuration
-Create `.env` file in the root of this project and put desired configuration variables in it.
+LebkuchenFM is configured via environment variables.
 Refer to [configuration](./configuration.md) documentation for available configuration variables.

+We recommend using `.env` file to store configuration variables for local development.
+You can use IntelliJ's plugin to source it, or load the variables in the command line shell of your choice.

 ### MongoDB
 To run the application locally you will have to connect it to a MongoDB instance.

-You can provide connection string via environment variable in `.env` file.
+You can provide connection string via environment variable.
 Refer to documentation about [configuration](./configuration.md) for more details.

 If none is provided, the service will connect to MongoDB instance running locally.